My Top 5 Pantry Essentials

 3. Cheese

 Yes, real-deal imported cheese can be expensive.
-But, it’s economical to buy cheese in large chunks at stores like Costco.
+But it’s surprisingly economical to buy large chunks at places like Costco.
 Cut off what you need and freeze the rest.
-Keep it wrapped in specialty cheese paper or securely in plastic wrap in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.
+Wrapped well in cheese paper or plastic in the refrigerator, a good wedge of cheese will last for months — ready whenever you want to add a quick burst of savory flavor to a dish.

 4. Olive oil